anuraghazra/vscode-strip-ts-copy/README.md

 ### The Solution

-strip-ts-copy is a simple vscode plugin which simply transpiles the selected code and directly puts it inside of your clipboard.
+strip-ts-copy is a vscode plugin which simply transpiles the selected code and directly puts it inside of your clipboard.

 > Inspired by BenLesh:
 > https://twitter.com/BenLesh/status/1441057916413489156